f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-ocp.rst

 *Note: For this demonstration, virtual x86_64 image is chosen.*

-Once the ISO is downloaded, follow the same steps from 1 what we did for CE VM installation.

 *Note : Before creating PV, login to node, create a new directory (v2) in the same node where CE is present and provide necessary permission (777) for PV to write content in the node directory.*

     - oc debug node/<node-name>
     - chroot /host
     - mkdir -p /mnt/data/v2 /mnt/data/v3
     - chmod 777 /mnt/data/v2 /mnt/data/v3
+    - exit
+    - exit

-1. Create PV with 20-30 GB space, based on your applications size.
+1. Create PV with 5 GB space, to store ISO image.

 .. code-block:: python